Skip to content

 )

-These links create a traversable knowledge graph.
-When an agent recalls context about a project, they start from [[Project: Name]] and follow links to discover related information.
+These links create a web of connected knowledge.
+When an agent recalls context about a project, they start from [[Project: Name]] and follow links to discover related information — tech stack decisions, architectural patterns, past bugs, team preferences, and more.

 The Anchor Pattern